 Cultural tourism products, motivations and existing gap

-Suggested activities and innovations being developed
+Activities and innovations being developed

-The innovation we would like to develop in the case area within the SMARTCULTOUR project is culturally sensitive tourism.
-It is a new concept with which we are currently experimenting in another project called Culturally Sensitive Tourism in the Arctic (ARCTISEN) and funded by the Northern Periphery and the Arctic Programme.
-In ARCTISEN, we are mainly working with local tourism SMEs, whereas within SmartCulTour, we would like to take a more community-based and strategy-level approach to develop the concept further.
-It would be part of the toolkit with which the local communities and stakeholders can discuss about, plan, and implement cultural tourism policies and strategies in their area.
-Preferably, at the end, it would be an important part of local and regional tourism strategies.
+The long-term goal for the Utsjoki area is the development of culturally sensitive tourism.
+It is a new concept with which University of Lapland is currently experimenting in another project called Culturally Sensitive Tourism in the Arctic (ARCTISEN) and funded by the Northern Periphery and the Arctic Programme.
+The municipality of Utsjoki has also developed its own model for culturally sensitive collaboration which has been tested in local tourism planning between local stakeholders.
+In ARCTISEN, the University of Lapland is mainly working with local tourism SMEs, whereas within SmartCulTour, it takes a more community-based and strategy-level approach to develop the concept further in collaboration with the municipality.

 As a direct project intervention, SmartCulTour will support the production of storytelling, marketing and knowledge sharing videos in order to enhance the visibility of Utsjoki while informing the visitors on how to behave respectfully towards indigenous cultures and the vulnerable Arctic nature.

 The local stakeholders that have been active in the Utsjoki Living Lab are tourism companies and their associations operating in the area, local artisans and artists, the Sámi Parliament, the municipality of Utsjoki, , Natural Resources Institute Finland (Luke) , the reindeer herders and their co-operatives, the local village associations, and the Kevo Research Institute.